algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-set-relative-all.svg)

-Of course, this comparison is not fair, as dynamic search tree is a more high-dimensional problem.
+Of course, this comparison is not fair, as the dynamic search tree is a more high-dimensional problem.
 We'd also need to implement the update operation, which will not be that efficient, and for which we'd need to sacrifice our fanout factor.
 But it still seems possible to implement a 10-20x faster `std::set` and a 3-5x faster `absl::btree_set`, depending on how you define "faster" — and this is one of the next things we'll try to do.

 <!--